 That’s why, in extremis, what some (only some) understand by love is only a hidden form of narcissism: “Mirror, mirror, tell me that I’m beautiful!”.
 Even if the self-image is broader than the image perceived by others, it remains limited and ultimately depends on the efforts each makes to get to know themselves.

 The traps of branding

 Thus, branding is not necessarily defined ethically.
-After all, an image can be created starting either from identity, or from expectations/standards, or from hallucinations.
-An image shall be perceived similarly as an identity, with the following comment.
-If an image (of an individual or organization) is not real (compliant with reality), then maintaining that image requires tens as many efforts and money to be promoted.
+After all, an image can be created starting from identity, expectations/standards, or hallucinations.
+An image shall be perceived similarly as an identity with the following comment.
+If an image (of an individual or organization) is not real (compliant with reality), then maintaining that image requires tens as much effort and money.

-In my opinion, organizational branding can be ethical and I encourage all to assimilate this perspective.
-Moreover, I consider branding to be a duty of those who consider that they have something valuable to convey to an audience.
-If you believe in something strongly enough, then you work to create an image as correct, visible, and attractive as possible for it.
+In my opinion, organizational branding,,g can be ethical, and I encourage all to assimilate this perspective.
+Moreover, I co-branding to be a duty of those who consider that they have something valuable to convey to an audience.
+If you believe in something strongly enough, you work to create an image as correct, visible, and attractive as possible.
 It is not an option.
 It is simply a necessity because that’s how things go.
-If you don’t create a brand for yourself, for your company, for your services/products/causes, then you are not in charge of your image but anybody else is.
+If you don’t create a brand for yourself, your company, or your services/products/causes, then you are not in char,ge of your image, but anybody else is.